 If you have completed the UW-Madison graduate course ISyE 641 within 7 years prior to admittance into the certificate program, you are well on your way to completing the QRM Certificate since many of the above requirements will be waived!
 Contact QRM Center Associate Director Charlene Yauch for more details.

 There is no upfront cost.
-If you have taken any of the eligible courses in the past five years, registering now ensures that you will get maximum credit for those courses, since the date of your initial registration determines the past five-year period.
+If you have taken any of the eligible courses in the past seven years, registering now ensures that you will get maximum credit for those courses, since the date of your initial registration determines the past seven-year period.